open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/metric-general.md

 ### Convention

-When creating duration metrics from Spans, the duration **in milliseconds** of all _recorded_ Spans of a given category and kind should be aggregated together in a single [`ValueRecorder`](../api.md#valuerecorder).
+When creating duration metrics from Spans, the duration **in seconds** of all _recorded_ Spans of a given category and kind should be aggregated together in a single [`ValueRecorder`](../api.md#valuerecorder).